Kody Hoese

-Kody Michael Hoese (born July 13, 1997) is an American professional baseball third baseman who is a free agent.
+Kody Michael Hoese (born July 13, 1997) is an American former professional baseball third baseman.

 Amateur career

 Hoese attended Griffith High School in Griffith, Indiana.
 As a senior, he hit .388 with four home runs and 29 RBIs.
 Undrafted out of high school in the 2016 MLB draft, he enrolled at Tulane University to play college baseball for the Tulane Green Wave.

 In 2017, as a freshman at Tulane, Hoese hit .213 with zero home runs and 10 RBIs in 44 games.
 As a sophomore in 2018, he started all 58 of Tulane's games at third base and batted .291 with five home runs and 31 RBIs.
 He was drafted by the Kansas City Royals in the 35th round of the 2018 MLB draft, but did not sign.
 After the season, he played in the New England Collegiate Baseball League for the Newport Gulls, hitting .283 with seven home runs and 25 RBIs in 38 games.
 In 2019, Hoese's junior year, he hit .391 with 23 home runs and sixty RBIs in 56 games and was named the American Athletic Conference Player of the Year.